gopalkumar315/ridona/README.md

 }
 ```
 * by_entire()
-  In this method we use `select * from table_name` to fetch table then iterate over pdo `fetch(PDO::FETCH_NUM)` method and return one row per iteration also there might be memory exhaustion problem.
+  In this method we use `select * from table_name` to fetch table then iterate over pdo `fetch(PDO::FETCH_NUM)` and return one row per iteration also there might be memory exhaustion problem.
 ```php
 $database = new ridona\Database('mysql:dbname=nrpmem97_01;host=127.0.0.1', 'root', '');
 foreach ($database->query('select * from table_name')->by_entire() as $row) {